OXY2DEV/markview.nvim/README.md

 + *Node-based* edit range.
-  Clears the current nodes range of lines.
+  Clears a range of lines covered by the (named)`TSNode` under the cursor.
 Useful when editing lists, block quotes, code blocks, tables etc.

 + *Range-based* edit range.
   Clears the selected number of lines above & below the cursor.

-+ Supports multiple cursors to.
++ Works even when a `buffer` is being viewed by multiple `window`s.

 Internal Icon provider features,